FatFriedFish/SegNetForECE285/README.md

   git clone https://github.com/FatFriedFish/SegNetForECE285.git
   ```

 2. If you want to try pretrained network, please download the model from XXXXXXXX (the model is beyound the size limitation of Github).
-Then put it into the folder named "Models".
+Then put it into the folder named ```Models```.

-3. If you want to run the training_v6_fixedweight.ipynb, please download the CITYCSAPES dataset, and run ```shell Data_saving.ipynb```      to modify the    dataset as needed.
-Then put the modified version under the same direcotory as training_v6_fixedweight.ipynb.
+3. If you want to run the training_v6_fixedweight.ipynb, please download the CITYCSAPES dataset, and run ```Data_saving.ipynb``` to        modify the dataset as needed.
+Then put the modified version under the same direcotory as ```training_v6_fixedweight.ipynb```.
 The new          dataset should be arranged as follows:
    ```shell
    ./Cityscape_modified/
                         train/ --Store training images.